 It is flexible and can be turned around corners so it can travel along the length of the large bowel.

 At times, it is used to help diagnose conditions.
 At other times, it is used to treat conditions.

 People usually have a colonoscopy:

 - to identify the cause of gut related problems such as abdominal pain or bleeding from the anus

-- if they have a high risk of illness due to chronic bowel disease or a family history of bowel disease
+- if they have a high risk of illness due to chronic bowel disease or a family history of bowel disease such as bowel cancer

 - to identify or remove polyps growing in the lining of the colon

 If you are having a colonoscopy, there are a number of steps that need to be followed to get the best result.

 The preparations vary between clinics but the aim is to clear the bowel of faeces (poo) so the doctor can get the best view on examination.